Iceland is Taking the Lead On Reopening. Why? How? What Does It Mean?

 We know one of the questions on everyone’s mind is when will countries allow entry to US citizens?
 And we’ve heard rumblings of Iceland reopening.
 Can you help us sort through all the news and statistics and tell us what it means for our travels?

 Edward: “Happy to!
 Iceland has announced that it plans to welcome international visitors beginning June 15.
+(As of June 15, countries outside of Europe’s Schengen zone, including the United States, are scheduled to be welcomed beginning July 1.)
 It’s the first country to announce this and I’m excited for them because it happens to be one of my favorite countries and they have a very thoughtful plan on how to go about it.
 One of the most promising statements came from Iceland’s Minister of Tourism lauding the country’s ‘strategy of large-scale testing, tracing and isolating [which] have proven effective so far.’
 He continued by saying ‘…when travelers return to Iceland, we want to have all mechanisms in place to safeguard them…creating a safe place for those who want a change of scenery after what has been a tough spring for all of us.’”

 So, why is Iceland able to reopen for tourism ahead of the rest of the world?

 Edward: “First, and fortunately, the country is very well set up for social-distancing.
 The landscape is vast, and the population density is very low, akin to what we have in Montana.
 With that, no matter where you go, you are going to find yourself in fresh air.
 Additionally, they have been ahead of the rest of the world with this entire pandemic situation.
 Thanks to a fast acting and effective pandemic plan, while the rest of us have been focused on flattening the curve, Iceland has been able to virtually stamp out the virus.”